srvidales/my-circus-my-monkeys/README.md

-# My Circus, my monkeys CMS
+# My Circus, My Monkeys CMS

 ## Description
 CMS CLI that allows you to manage a company's employee database with useful features such as creating/viewing departments, roles and employees among others.
 The CMS uses mySQL as the backend database and inquirer to get user input.